 While Google deals with questions like “What is the most accurate answer to a searcher’s query?”, Amazon deals with questions like “What is the product a shopper is looking to buy?”

-Algorithm: The complexity of algorithm that runs behind Google’s search engine needs to understand human language and respond typically for every query entered.
+Algorithm: The complexity of the algorithm that runs behind Google’s search engine needs to understand human language and respond typically for every query entered.
 Amazon’s search engine works with just one factor in mind “rank with its ability to sell”.
 The better a relevant product is shown, the better is its possibility to sell.

 Core ranking factors: Google ranks and optimizes a website to increase its click-through rate on Search Engine Results Page (SERP).
 Amazon ranks products based on ‘Sales Velocity’ which includes Conversion rate, Keyword Relevance, and Customer Satisfaction.